|Kony's elusive LRA is dwindling in numbers, and an armed US special forces advisory group may

 The LRA took to Uganda's north and began to operate almost exclusively against civilian targets, rather than the Ugandan military.
 Under Kony's control, the LRA has waged a durable insurgency utilising brutal tactics, forcing 1.5 million people from their homes and abducting more than 20,000 boys and girls to become fighters or forced "wives" to LRA members.

-Sponsored in part by the government of Sudan, the LRA conducted operations in both the Democratic Republic of Congo and South Sudan, though activity in the latter has almost ceased due to the forging of a comprehensive peace between north and south and the creation of an independent South Sudan.
+Sponsored in part by the government of Sudan, the LRA conducted operations in both the DRC and South Sudan.

 He has reportedly claimed to be a prophet, possessed by spirits and to believe in the power of the Christian cross and holy oil to protect him and his fighters from physical harm.

-After Museveni consolidated power, Kony moved his fighters into Sudan, then the Democratic Republic of Congo, then the Central African Republic, typically seeking out spaces where weak governments were unable to reach.
+After Museveni consolidated power, Kony moved his fighters into Sudan, then the DRC, then the Central African Republic (CAR), typically seeking out spaces where weak governments were unable to reach.

 The indictment was partly based on intercepted radio communications where Kony could be heard praising LRA forces for attacking camps of displaced persons and calling on them to find targets with "even more people".

-Though not fully endorsed by international observers, Uganda's two recent multi-party elections have both delivered Museveni back into power, and Kony has become increasingly pursued, both by Ugandan troops - including ex-LRA fighters - and now by a contingent of about 100 American "combat-ready" special forces, apparently aimed at ending the fight once and for all.
+Though not fully endorsed by international observers, Uganda's recent multi-party elections have delivered Museveni back into power, and Kony has become increasingly pursued, both by Ugandan troops - including ex-LRA fighters - and by a contingent of about 100 American "combat-ready" special forces.